 Tests have shown that after multiple rinses or washes, the treated material (specifically textiles as tested so far) maintains its properties without leaching.
 This lack of leaching is the underlying reason why the antimicrobial performance is so durable as well as why it is safe for skin contact.

 How do you know that the Livinguard technology is effective against coronavirus?

 The effect of this underlying technology is to capture and destroy coronaviruses that come in contact with the Livinguard treated fabric.
-When tested as per the ISO 18184 protocol, the EFM-7 solution in combination with the fabrics that we use for face masks (as well as other fabrics) demonstrated a 99-9% reduction of SARS-CoV-2 (the virus that causes COVID-19).
+When tested as per the ISO 18184 protocol, Livinguard Technology demonstrated a >99-9% reduction of SARS-CoV-2 (the virus that causes COVID-19).

 The ISO 18184 protocol is the primary international standard for testing the antiviral properties of a textile.
 The researchers did not modify the protocol’s specifications of testing within 2 hours of contact (between the fabrics and the viruses) after washing the fabrics 10 times.
 The protocol requires testing within 2 hours because the speed of performance is critical, but 2 hours are needed to allow for enough inoculated viruses to come in contact with the fabrics.
 The protocol requires testing after 10 washes to ensure durability of performance and wash out any potential antiviral effect caused by chemical leaching.

 In testing by different reputed independent labs for other applications and test protocols, our technology has demonstrated even stronger efficacy against different microorganisms within 5 minutes and after 50 washes.
 We are not aware of any reliable methods to test for efficacy faster than 5 minutes and have not tested beyond 50 washes.
 All claims made on any product are based on testing directly applicable to that product.